 To reiterate, these features are not yet complete, and we only have a theoretical understanding of how many generation-checks they eliminate.
 Currently:

 If we add parallel in front of this loop, it can perform these iterations in parallel on multiple threads, using seamless structured concurrency.

 Hybrid-Generational Memory would notice that we're iterating over a piece of data we own, so it wouldn't have to keep checking it still exists.

-Because we're accessing data that was a parameter to a pure function, it doesn't have to check that the data is still alive or increment any reference counters, see Zero-Cost References with Regions.
+Because we're accessing data that was a parameter to a pure function, it doesn't have to check that the data is still alive or increment any reference counters, see Zero-Cost Memory Safety with Vale Regions.